qiyuey/time-service/README.md

 ## 🙋 FAQ

-**Q: How is this different from the official @modelcontextprotocol/time?**
+**Q: What makes Time Service special?**
-A: We provide **8 comprehensive tools** vs 2 basic ones, including business day calculations, batch timezone queries, smart occurrence finding, and flexible formatting options.
+A: We provide **8 comprehensive tools** including business day calculations, batch timezone queries, smart occurrence finding, and flexible formatting options - a complete solution for all your time-handling needs.

 **Q: Do I need to install anything?**
 A: No!
 Use `npx -y @qiyuey/time-service` directly in your MCP configuration.